MakieOrg/Makie.jl/docs/documentation/recipes.md

 Makie.convert_arguments(P::Type{<:Scatter}, x::MyType) = convert_arguments(P, rand(10, 10))
 ```

-Conversion traits make it easier to define behavior for a group of plot types that share the same trait. `PointBased` for example applies to `Scatter`, `Lines`, etc. Predefined are `NoConversion`, `PointBased`, `SurfaceLike` and `VolumeLike`.
+Conversion traits make it easier to define behavior for a group of plot types that share the same trait. `PointBased` for example applies to `Scatter`, `Lines`, etc. Predefined are `NoConversion`, `PointBased`, `ContinuousSurface`, `DiscreteSurface`, and `VolumeLike`.

 ```julia
 Makie.convert_arguments(P::PointBased, x::MyType) = ...